benmacintosh/freereview/README.md

 make will focus on 1 locaiton if only is 1

+make map update to right triangle, just need to get rid of missing props errors, so can reupdate bounds

 make asccessible send emails somehow

 automatically publish as video to instagram?